northeastern-rc/rc-public-documentation/docs/source/software/modules.md

 ## Module commands

-The following are common module commands that are useful for interacting with software packages on Discovery.
+The following are common module commands that are useful for interacting with software packages on the cluster.

-:::{list-table}
+:::{list-table} List of common module commands, where `<module>` is the name of the target module.
 ---
 header-rows: 1
 ---
 * - Module Command
   - Function
 * - ``module avail``
-  - View a list of all of the available software packages on Discovery that you can load
+  - View a list of all the available software packages on the cluster that you can load
 * - ``module list``
   - Displays a list of the software packages currently loaded in your path
-* - ``module show <module name>``
+* - ``module show <module>``
   - View the details of a software package (see the section "Module Show" below for more information)
-* - ``module load <module name>``
+* - ``module load <module>``
   - Load a software package into your environment
-* - ``module unload <module name>``
+* - ``module unload <module>``
   - Remove a single software package from your environment
 * - ``module purge``
-  - Removes all of the loaded software packages from your environment.
+  - Removes all the loaded software packages from your environment.
 :::

 :::{caution}